 Make sure you tie a double knot and that the knot is in the center of the long piece of line. (i.e., you have an equal amount of fishing line on both sides of the candle).

-(My porch is PVC, and the hooks have stuck well to my ceiling for many years).
+(My porch roof is PVC, and the hooks have stuck well to my ceiling for many years, we leave them up all year).

 Tie the ends of the fishing line together.